bfrg/gpg-guide/README.md

 A disadvantage of above methods is that users who received the signed documents must edit the files to recover the original (since signature is now part of document).
-Therefore, it is also possible to make a detached signature to a
+It is also possible to make a detached signature to a file:
-file:
 ```bash
 $ gpg --armor --output <file.sig> --detach-sign <file>
 ```
 This is highly recommended when signing binary files (like tar archives).

-To sign and encrypt a file, run:
+Sign and encrypt a file:
 ```bash
 $ gpg --sign <file> [--armor] --encrypt --recipient <user-id> [--local-user <key-id>]
 ```